Blog

 Phase 2: Choose the Right Platform

-Does your data fit neatly into the structured tables of an SQL database like PostgreSQL, or does its messy, varied nature call for the flexibility of NoSQL?
-More importantly, can your team actually use the interface without needing a manual?
+With your data needs mapped, weigh the options against the criteria above: scalability, security, and ease of use.
+Does your data fit neatly into the structured tables of an SQL database like PostgreSQL, or does its varied nature call for the flexibility of NoSQL?
+Just as important, can your team use the interface without a manual?

 Phase 3: Plan Your Data Migration